FALL 2025 Math 461 --- RINGS AND MODULES

 Attendence is required, attendance and class participation will be %10 of the course grade.

-Description of the course: This course is to provide the background for students who are willing to learn more about rings which are the fundamental mathematical structures occuring everywhere !
-It is good for everyone J but especially for students who are planning to study any algebra related topics such as algebraic topology, algebraic geometry, even analysis .
-As the title suggests this course consists of two parts, rings and modules.
+Description of the Course : This course is to provide the background for students who are willing to learn more about rings and modules which are the fundamental mathematical structures occuring everywhere !
+It is useful for everyone but especially for students who are planning to study any algebra related topics such as algebraic topology, algebraic geometry, analysis.

-This semester I will spend less than the first half of the semester on rings and spend more time on modules.
-We will skip tensor products completely.
-Rings will be a more detailed but faster version of some of the topics you have seen in Math 367, and Math 116.
+Approximately half of the semester will be on rings, the second half will be on modules.
+Rings will be a more detailed but much faster version of some of the topics you have seen in Math 367, and Math 116.
 Modules will be new to you.
 They are generalizations of vector spaces also generalization of abelian groups.
+(Modules over group algebras rings are examples of groups acting on vector spaces.)
 Thus in module theory linear algebra comes up quite often.
 You should be comfortable using linear algebra to get more out of this course.
 We will see the primary decomposition theorem for finitely generated modules over a Euclidean domain.
+Usually there is not enough time to cover tensor products.

 I will use two textbooks this semester :

-1) Abstract Algebra by David S. Dummit and Richard M. Foote, Third Edition, only the Preliminaries and Chapter 7 .
+1) Abstract Algebra by David S. Dummit and Richard M. Foote, Third Edition (used as the textbook in an earlier semester, it is better for graduate courses)

-2) A First Course in Module Theory by M. E. Keating, Imperial Clollege Press, only the Chapters 2--9
+2) A First Course in Module Theory by M. E. Keating, Imperial Clollege Press (used as the textbook in an earlier semester)

 Supplementary solved exercises